IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 ### Grafana dashboard

 1. Custom resource [GrafanaDashboard](dashboards/grafana/grafana-dashboard-cos.yaml) defines a set of dashboards for monitoring Customer Order Services application and Open Liberty.
 In web terminal, run the following command to create the dashboard resource:

+- Before running the command, change directory to /openshift-workshop-was/labs/Openshift/ApplicationManagement if it's not already done.

     ```
     oc apply -f dashboards/grafana/grafana-dashboard-cos.yaml
     ```